12gabriel3/easy-esi/docs/source/models.rst

 Sensitive Data
 -----------------------------------
-Typically, if bravado-core encounters an error validaing a request or a response, the value will be included in the exception message.
+Typically, if easy-esi-core encounters an error validaing a request or a response, the value will be included in the exception message.
 If you have sensitive data, this can be problematic.
 To prevent a sensitive value from appearing in the exception details, declare the field as ``x-sensitive``: